Unsupervised Defect Detection for Surgical Instruments: Proposed Method

 \section{Proposed Method}

 Our approach focuses on adapting unsupervised defect detection methods to the unique challenges posed by surgical instrument inspection.
 The method is designed to be model-agnostic and can be integrated with various baseline models.
-We address the primary challenges—background interference, subtle defects, and domain shift—through an integrated approach combining background masking, patch-based analysis, and low-rank domain adaptation.
-An overview of our method is shown in Fig.~\ref{fig:overview}.
+We address the primary challenges: background interference, subtle defects, and domain shift through an integrated approach combining segmentation, region partition, and low-rank domain adaptation as shown in Fig.~\ref{fig:overview}.